 Introduction to Bash File

-Bash file is a methodology wherein, bash offers various possibilities of operations to be performed in order to derive meaning out of the extensive data present in a file.
+Bash file is a methodology wherein bash offers various possibilities of operations to be performed to derive meaning out of the extensive data present in a file.
 This file is a collection of space where data, information, and various other parameters are stored for execution.
 In the current scenario, there is huge data present everywhere, and deriving important meaning out of them is a daunting task.
-Operations in a file are specifically for handling these scenarios like a truncation of a file, appending to a file, reading from a file, and many more.
+Operations in a file are specifically for handling these scenarios like truncating a file, appending to a file, reading from a file, and many more.

-As we mentioned in the introduction about the presence of a lot of file operations in bash and here, we would be mentioning about 10 of them which are widely used in the industry.
-We want to bring to notice that this list won’t be an exhaustive list!
+As we mentioned in the introduction about the presence of a lot of file operations in bash and here, we will be saying about 10 of them, which are widely used in the industry.
+We want to inform you that this list won’t be exhaustive!
 So, let us get right into the gist of the article.

 1. Truncating a File

 This is a method to convert a file to zero sizes.
-The utility of this bash command is to remove all the content of a file so that only the content is gone for it to be re-filled again but keeping the structure of the folder intact.
-This is widely done in codes where there is a loop to keep writing contents in a file and this loop needs to run every week.
-So, one can erase all the content of the file only before writing over it again the next week when it is the time!
-Here we use the redirection operator “>” which is essentially to overwrite if a file is existing.
-In case the file is not present a new file is created.
+The utility of this bash command is to remove all the content of a file so that only the content is gone for it to be re-filled again but to keep the structure of the folder intact.
+This is widely done in codes where there is a loop to keep writing contents in a file, and this loop needs to run every week.
+So, one can erase all the file’s content only before writing over it again the next week when it is time!
+Here we use the redirection operator “>,” essentially to overwrite if a file exists.
+In case the file is not present, a new file is created.

 Code: